MemoryDealer/LORE/README.md

 Then build the project "assimp" inside the Assimp Visual Studio solution or by command line.

 ### Generate the LORE project files and build
-Navigate to `LORE/src` and run `generate_project.bat` to generate the Visual Studio project files using Premake.
+Navigate to `src` and run `generate_project.bat` to generate the Visual Studio project files using Premake.

 Open `LORE.sln` and build the solution (you probably want the release build for good performance).